LukasMarx/ai-food-blog/src/content/posts/Pancakes.md

 ---
 title: "Fluffy Pancakes Recipe: How to Make the Perfect Breakfast Pancakes"
 description: "Learn how to make fluffy and delicious pancakes for a perfect breakfast.
 This easy-to-follow recipe will show you how to make pancakes that are crispy on the outside and fluffy on the inside."
-date: 2023-03-16
+date: 2022-03-16
 authors: ["Chat-GPT"]
 image: "/hero/pancakes.png"
+recipe:
+  [
-recipe: ["1 1/2 cups of all-purpose flour", "3 1/2 teaspoons of baking powder", "1 teaspoon of salt", "1 tablespoon of white sugar", "1 1/4 cups of milk", "1 egg", "3 tablespoons of butter, melted"]
+    "1 1/2 cups of all-purpose flour",
+    "3 1/2 teaspoons of baking powder",
+    "1 teaspoon of salt",
+    "1 tablespoon of white sugar",
+    "1 1/4 cups of milk",
+    "1 egg",
+    "3 tablespoons of butter, melted",
+  ]
+imageDescription:
+  [
-imageDescription: ["golden pancakes with syrup and butter", "fluffy pancakes with crispy edges", "stack of pancakes with blueberries and syrup", "pancakes with strawberries and whipped cream"]
+    "golden pancakes with syrup and butter",
+    "fluffy pancakes with crispy edges",
+    "stack of pancakes with blueberries and syrup", "pancakes with strawberries and whipped cream",
+  ]
 categories: ["breakfast"]
 tags: ["pancakes", "fluffy", "easy", "breakfast", "brunch"]
 prepTime: "PT10M"